-(C) All officers and Directors shall be chosen from the Active Membership of the organization (owners, publishers, editors, or persons actively engaged in an executive position in the management of operation of a member newspaper, etc.) and shall serve without compensation.
-“If an officer or director has a change in employment status such that they are no longer actively engaged as an owner, publisher, or editor of a member newspaper nor involved in an executive position in the management or operation of a member newspaper, then they shall, within 10 days of the change in employment status, notify the members of the board and the executive director in writing via mail, email, facsimile or any other form of written electronic communication.
+(C) Except for one at-large director from the Publication Associate membership classification, all officers and all other Directors shall be chosen from the Newspaper membership of the organization and shall serve without compensation.
+If an officer or director has a change in employment status such that they are no longer actively engaged as an owner, publisher, or editor of a member newspaper nor involved in an executive position in the management or operation of a member newspaper, then they shall, within 10 days of the change in employment status, notify the members of the board and the executive director in writing via mail, email, facsimile or any other form of written electronic communication.
 If the affected officer or director is willing to continue to serve, their notice of change in employment status should include a request to complete their term of office or to complete their term of office and continue through the executive progression established by these bylaws.
 If such a request is made, the board has the discretion and authority to waive the eligibility requirements contained in this subsection upon the approval of at least 12 members not including the officer or director requesting a waiver.
 The board has the discretion to waive the requirements for completing a term of office without waiving them for continuing through the executive progression periods.
 The board has the discretion to waive both.
 The vote shall be conducted by secret ballot within 14 days of receipt of the notification of change in employment status.
 This time period may be extended at the discretion of the board.
 The votes shall be tallied by the executive director.
-Votes may be submitted by mail, email, facsimile or by any other form of electronic communication.”
+Votes may be submitted by mail, email, facsimile or by any other form of electronic communication.

-(D) Unexpired vacancies among the Directors shall be filled by the members of the Board of Directors at their next meeting, and a director so elected shall serve out the unexpired term.
+(D) Unexpired vacancies among the Directors shall be filled by the members of the Board of Directors at their next meeting, and a director so elected shall serve out the unexpired term of the director replaced.

 ARTICLE VIII